Philosophy Hope in a Jar Review : Ingredients, Side Effects, Detailed Review And More

 One of Philosophy Hope in a Jar’s main active ingredients is beta-glucan, which provides a rosy glow to the skin, as well as acting as an antioxidant, protecting against environmental damage and stimulates the immune system.
 Lactic acid acts as an exfoliant to produce smooth skin, but also helps retain moisture in the skin.
-Like Philosophy’s Hope in a Bottle, also included in Philosophy Hope in a Jar is lavender oil, which has proven antiseptic, astringent and anti-stress benefits, as well as tocopheryl acetate, a derivative of the antioxidant Vitamin E.
+Like Philosophy’s Hope in a Bottle, also included in Philosophy Hope in a Jar is lavender oil, which has proven antiseptic, astringent and anti-stress benefits, as well as tocopheryl acetate, a derivative of the antioxidant Vitamin E but it may leads to skin irritation.

-The price of Philosophy Hope in a Jar varies based on the amount you buy: a 1oz jar costs $28; 2oz costs $38; 4oz costs $60 and 8oz costs $105.
-The site offers a 60-day money-back guarantee, providing the product hasn’t been overly used (charity products are exempt from the returns policy).
+The price of Philosophy Hope in a Jar varies based on the amount you buy: a 1oz jar costs $39.

 - Not tested on animals